carla-simulator/leaderboard-cloud/docs/1_prerequisites.md

 Before starting with the infraestructure itself, let's take a look at what tools will be used to create it, which are mainly three.

-### AWS CLI
+### AWS Interface and CLI

 In order to run the cloud infraestructure, the AWS services will be used.
 As such, users are expected to already have an AWS account available for them to use.

 Additionally, it is also recommended to install and configure the AWS CLI to target the desired account.
 Run the following commands to install AWS CLI: